Edward Dusinberre, violin

 In 2012, Gramophone announced that the Takács was the only string quartet to be inducted into its first Hall of Fame, along with such legendary artists as Jascha Heifetz, Leonard Bernstein and Dame Janet Baker.
 The ensemble also won the 2011 Award for Chamber Music and Song presented by the Royal Philharmonic Society in London.
-Based in Boulder at the University of Colorado, the Takács Quartet performs ninety concerts a year worldwide, in North America, throughout Europe as well as in Australia, New Zealand, Japan and South Korea.
+Based in Boulder at the University of Colorado, the Takács Quartet performs ninety concerts a year worldwide.

 The Quartet’s award-winning recordings include the complete Beethoven Cycle on the Decca label.
-In 2005 the Late Beethoven Quartets won Disc of the Year and Chamber Award from BBC Music Magazine, a Gramophone Award and a Japanese Record Academy Award.
+In 2005 the Late Beethoven Quartets won Disc of the Year and Chamber Award from BBC Music Magazine, a Gramophone Award, Album of the Year at the Brit Awards and a Japanese Record Academy Award.
 Their recordings of the early and middle Beethoven quartets collected a Grammy, another Gramophone Award, a Chamber Music of America Award and two further awards from the Japanese Recording Academy.
 Of their performances and recordings of the Late Quartets, the Cleveland Plain Dealer wrote “The Takács might play this repertoire better than any quartet of the past or present.”

-The members of the Takács Quartet are Christoffersen Faculty Fellows at the University of Colorado Boulder.
+The members of the Takács Quartet are Christoffersen Faculty Fellows at the University of Colorado Boulder and play on instruments generously loaned to them by the Shwayder Foundation.
 The Quartet has helped to develop a string program with a special emphasis on chamber music, where students work in a nurturing environment designed to help them develop their artistry.
 The Quartet’s commitment to teaching is enhanced by summer residencies at the Aspen Festival and at the Music Academy of the West, Santa Barbara.
 The Takács is a Visiting Quartet at the Guildhall School of Music and Drama, London.

 The Takács Quartet was formed in 1975 at the Franz Liszt Academy in Budapest by Gabor Takács-Nagy, Károly Schranz, Gabor Ormai and András Fejér, while all four were students.
 It first received international attention in 1977, winning First Prize and the Critics’ Prize at the International String Quartet Competition in Evian, France.
 The Quartet also won the Gold Medal at the 1978 Portsmouth and Bordeaux Competitions and First Prizes at the Budapest International String Quartet Competition in 1978 and the Bratislava Competition in 1981.
 The Quartet made its North American debut tour in 1982.
 Violinist Edward Dusinberre joined the Quartet in 1993 and violist Roger Tapping in 1995.
 Violist Geraldine Walther replaced Mr. Tapping in 2005.
 In 2001 the Takács Quartet was awarded the Order of Merit of the Knight’s Cross of the Republic of Hungary, and in March of 2011 each member of the Quartet was awarded the Order of Merit Commander’s Cross by the President of the Republic of Hungary.